Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/rigid_body_joint.rst

          Linear and angular limits for a given axis (of the pivot) in Blender Units and degrees respectively.

 Child Object
-   normally, leave this blank.
-You can reset it to blank by right clicking and selecting Reset to Default Value.
+   Normally, leave this blank.
+You can reset it to blank by right-clicking and selecting Reset to Default Value.

    ..
 Is this right?
 2.4 just had a 'to object'.
 Now we have a 'target' and a 'child object'.
       These are not documented.
 It seems that we recreate the behavior of 2.4 by leaving the child object blank.